 Losing a loved one, especially at the fault of another, is a particularly painful event.
 Surviving family members are often left dealing with the emotional and financial burden of their loss.
-The Birmingham wrongful death lawyers at Ifediba Law Group P.C. have effectively handled wrongful death claims on behalf of victims’ estates for over 20 years, in Birmingham and across Alabama .
-Contact us today for a free consultation so we may help you obtain some relief.
-Call 205-933-1515
+Birmingham wrongful death lawyers at Ifediba Law Group P.C. have effectively handled wrongful death claims on behalf of victims’ estates for over 20 years, in Birmingham and across Alabama .
+Contact us today for a free consultation so we may help you obtain relief.
+Call our office 205-933-1515 anytime.

 Why Choose Us

 - Our lawyers communicate directly with our clients, you will not have to send messages through a paralegal to reach us.

 - We provide dedicated and compassionate counsel, allowing you to focus on other matters during this difficult time.

 - Our firm has retained a 98 percent success rate over the more than 20 years we have litigated wrongful death claims.

 - We make it a point to keep our clients informed so they always know where their case is, where it’s going, and what to expect next.

 Wrongful Death Laws in Alabama

 Wrongful death laws in Alabama state that only the personal representative of the deceased person’s estate is allowed to file a wrongful death claim, unlike many states that allow surviving family members to do so.
 All damages that are awarded are then paid to the estate.
 If the defendant is not facing criminal charges related to the death, a wrongful death claim can still be filed in a civil court.

 Alabama also differs from other states as far as the availability of damages.
 Other states allow wrongful death plaintiffs to pursue compensatory damages for losses such as medical bills, the loss of future earnings, loss of companionship, emotional distress, and pain and suffering.
 However, the state of Alabama only allows for punitive damages.